nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 ## Access WSL files from windows file explorer
 * Open  windows file explorer
 * In the left pane, a section named `linux` will be visible.
-Click on it to see the folders of the installed WSL distributions in Windows file explorer
+Click on it to see the folders of the installed WSL Linux distributions in Windows file explorer

 ## Shutdown Linux distributions
 * Run the command `wsl --shutdown` to shutdown all the installed Linux distributions